 Much of Reclaim the Power’s work takes place in smaller working groups, which are listed below.
 Our working groups are open to all to join, regardless of pre-existing skills – as part of the role of working groups is to train and skill new people.

 The best way to join a working group is to come along to a gathering where working groups are given time to meet.
-However, you can also email them to find out more.
+However, you can also email info [at] reclaimthepower.org.uk to find out more.

-Here are the working groups that we currently have (correct as of October 2017):
+Reclaim the Power’s working groups evolve on a regular basis based on our current plans for the future.
+Here are the working groups that we currently have (correct as of October 2018):

 When we’re putting on big events like action camps, we have an Infrastructure working group.
 Responsible for delivering a safe, sustainable, accessible, and beautiful site for Reclaim the Power’s summer camp.
 This is a massive job including, but not limited to, toilet facilities; plumbing; marquees; recycling; renewable energy; kitchens; and transport.